Getting your Trinity Audio player ready...

 I had no words.

-This woman had no idea of The Nameless One or my history.
 I could tell from her body language that she was genuinely concerned, maybe because of her personal experience with bullying.
 But she was going down the wrong path.

 “Jana, I appreciate your concern, but you don’t know what you’re talking about.”